redox-os/website/content/news/this-month-240731.md

 ## Orbital Improvements

-Ribbon configured Orbital to launch the FFMPEG media player (ffplay) when video and audio files are opened from graphical programs.
+- Ribbon configured Orbital to launch the FFMPEG media player (ffplay) when video and audio files are opened from graphical programs.

 ## Build System Improvements

 - bjorn3 updated the system configuration on the filesystem configuration to use the new scheme format.
 - bjorn3 converted the standalone Orbital recipes to TOML.
+- bjorn3 improved the driver development experience by adding a symbolic link to the `drivers` code in the `drivers-initfs` recipe.
+This eliminates the duplication of the source tree of the `drivers` recipe, so any driver changes/debug code will appear in both the regular and `initfs` versions automatically.
 - Ribbon improved the `dev.toml` filesystem configuration to improve our tests inside of Redox, like self-hosting compilation.
-- Ribbon renamed the `vga` and `efi` QEMU options to `gpu` and `uefi`, it avoid confusion with the VGA interface (the `vga` option on QEMU select the video type) and the old UEFI revision (the final revision of EFI is called UEFI)
+- Ribbon renamed the `vga` and `efi` QEMU options to `gpu` and `uefi`, to avoid confusion with the VGA interface (the `vga` option on QEMU to select the video type) and the old UEFI revision (the final revision of EFI is called UEFI)
 - Ribbon enabled the `shell` data type to easily change the default terminal shell before boot.
 - Ribbon updated the GCC and LLVM package versions for the MacOSX target, GCC was updated from versions 4.9/7.x to 14.x and LLVM from 16 to 18.